Gomsur/Authentic-shop/README.md

   - **Agile Methodologies:** Agile practices were followed during the development process, with regular updates and feature additions in the GitHub repository.

   ### SEO and Marketing

+  ### Digital Marketing
+  - **Facebook Business Page:** A real or mockup Facebook business page is utilized for digital marketing efforts.
+  - **Newsletter Signup:** A newsletter signup form is available for users to subscribe to updates and promotions.